What is your favorite destination?

 Flower Burger, for example, is an all-vegan burger chain that originally opened in Milano more than 10 years ago.
 It didn't take long for their reputation to spread, and today they have a dozen restaurants spread across Europe.

-Then there are a handful of all vegan Italian restaurants in Rome, with Ma Va being the absolute best as well as iVegan - an all-vegan grocery store.
+Then there are a handful of all vegan Italian restaurants in Rome, with Ma Va being the absolute best and an all-vegan grocery store iVegan.

 - Favorite Dish: Carciofi alla Romana